claby2/cs1951q-final-writeup/main.typ

 This project specifically aimed to create mid-end optimizations that were missing in Cranelift as pointed out by #link("https://github.com/bytecodealliance/wasmtime/issues/11578")[wasmtime/issues/#11578].
 This issue points out a potential optimization involving `icmp`, `select`, and `brif` IR instructions.

+For reference, `icmp` returns 1 if the comparison is true and 0 otherwise. #footnote[The function can also return -1 for vector operations, but that is not in scope for this project.]
+`select` returns the first argument if its condition is truthy (not `0`) and the second argument otherwise.

 Specifically, in the following CLIF code:

 ```clif